vnwal001/MyTestFolder/project-report.md

 #### *THE HURRICANE FREQUENCY STORY OF THE LAST 50 YEARS FROM 2015 OVER THE ATLANTIC OCEAN*

 ```
-One the look of my first line plot, I noticed that a slight increase in the hurricane frequency over the past 50 years but,
+On the look of my first line plot, I noticed that a slight increase in the hurricane frequency over the past 50 years but,
 I wanted to see more clearly into the data.
 I decided to break my data in two 25 year time period.
 By doing this I can clearly compare both time periods to verify my suspicion.
 In doing this I observed the following: